tomthecarrot/arcore-for-all/README.md

 I modified the Android library to strip the ARCore device check, and ARCore is now working on the device.

-## Installation
+## Android Installation
-In your project, simply replace the Google-provided `arcore_client.aar` with the one in this repo, and voilà!
+In your Android project, simply replace the Google-provided `arcore_client.aar` with the one in this repo, and voilà!
 ARCore on any Android device.

+## Unity Installation
+In your Unity project, simply replace the Google-provided `unitygar.aar` (located in `GoogleARCore/SDK/Plugins/`) with the one in this repo, and voilà!
+ARCore on any Android device, within Unity.

 ## Disclaimer
 Please keep in mind that (at the time of this writing) only 3 Android devices are officially supported by ARCore, so this hack might not work.
 I also take no responsibility for damage to your software.
 It's worth a try, though! ;)

-## Build Instructions
+## Android Build Instructions
 To modify the original ARCore AAR library, follow the below instructions.
 You will need a java class decompiler, such as [CFR](http://www.benf.org/other/cfr/).
 1. **Open a command line interface**
 2. **Unzip the AAR to a temporary directory**: `unzip arcore_client-original.aar -d aar-tmp`